dimassudjito/dimassudjito/README.md

     <summary>Rankify (August 2021)</summary>

   * A suite of decision-making tools built with react and bootstrap.
 Currently hosts two tools: sports brackets and QuickSelect.
-  * Build with: react, bootstrap
+  * Built with: react, bootstrap

   [Learn More](https://github.com/dimassudjito/rankify)